 All ideas, designs, arrangements and plans indicated or represented by this drawing are owned by and are the property of David Johnston Architects, PC and developed for use and in conjunction with the specified project.
 None of the ideas, designs, arrangements or plans shall be used by or disclosed for any purpose whatsoever without the written authorization of David Johnston Architects, PC.

-Johnston Architects, PC and developed for and in conjunction with the specified pro None of the ideas, designs, arrangemen plans shall be used by or disclosed for purpose whatsoever without the wrauthorization of David Johnston Architects
+and in conjunction with the specified pro

+None of the ideas, designs, arrangemen

+plans shall be used by or disclosed for

+purpose whatsoever without the wr

+authorization of David Johnston Architects

 ASPEN CO